scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Add a \$panose command to return an array of panose values (scripting)
     -   Add a SetPanose command allowing scripts to change panose values
-    -   FontForge was not rotating .vert glyphs properly
+    -   websharpstudios was not rotating .vert glyphs properly

 -   31-Jul-2003
     -   Installed KANOU's fix for a buffer overrun